Milici-Ilie/Control-Flow.-Switch/readme2.md

 -How to find out the last digit/number in a whole number and how to sum those numbers after we separate them, for ex: 123, last numbers 1 - 2 - 3, sum: 6.
 [DigitSumChallenge.java]

+-Loop theory: FOR loop & WHILE loop: search for IMG "[The While Statement]" in folder "documentation IMAGES" from "JAVA" folder

 [WhileDoWhileLoops.java]/[WhileLoopExemple.java]/[WhileLoopChallenge.java]/[DigitSumChallenge.java]

                                                         ❗❗❗ 🥃🥃[WHILE-LOOPS]🥃🥃 ❗❗❗